leo-seft/Learning-C/README.md

 Writing Your First C# Program

 - Set up your development environment (Visual Studio, VS Code, or other).
-  When trying to run my code in Ubuntu I had numerous issues so I switched over to my local computer where I had issues regarding permissions so I had to create files by entering 'dotnet new console -n <application name>' which then allowed me to run my code.
+  When trying to run my code in Ubuntu I had numerous issues so I switched over to my local computer where I had issues regarding permissions so I had to create files by entering 'dotnet new console -n application name' which then allowed me to run my code.
 I found that this is because c# is a more secure language than javascript

 - Create a new C# project with a .cs file extension. please See Day1-MyFirstProgram